yiisoft/db/docs/en/query/where.md

   It will generate an `IN` condition.
   If Operand 2 is an array, it will represent the range of the values that the column or DB expression should be;
-  If Operand 2 is a `Yiisoft\Db\Query\Query` object, a sub-query will be generated and used as the range of the column or DB expression.
+  If Operand 2 is a `Yiisoft\Db\Query\Query` object, a subquery will be generated and used as the range of the column or DB expression.
   For example, `['in', 'id', [1, 2, 3]]` will generate id `IN (1, 2, 3)`.
   The method will quote the column name and escape values in the range.
   The in operator also supports composite columns.